The Bourne Legacy (film): Plot

-Six weeks after Jason Bourne's escape from Russia after his meeting with Irena, (Note: As depicted in The Bourne Supremacy (2004)) Operation Outcome agent Aaron Cross (Number Five) is assigned a training exercise in the Alaskan wilderness as punishment for going AWOL.
+Six weeks after Jason Bourne's escape from Russia, (Note: As depicted in The Bourne Supremacy (2004)) Operation Outcome agent Aaron Cross (Number Five) is assigned a training exercise in the Alaskan wilderness as punishment for going AWOL.
 He must traverse the rugged terrain to find a remote cabin while being stalked by wolves.
-The cabin is operated by Number Three, another Outcome agent there as punishment.
+The cabin is operated by Number Three, another Outcome agent assigned there as punishment.
 Cross lies and tells Number Three that he has lost his program medication dog tags containing "chems" that Outcome agents must take to maintain their mental and physical enhancements.

-Colonel Eric Byer is tasked with containing the fallout from Pam Landy's exposure of Operations Treadstone and Blackbriar.
-(Note: As depicted in The Bourne Ultimatum (2007)) He and his team find several videos of Treadstone and Outcome medical directors Albert Hirsch and Dan Hillcott, respectively, being together posted online that could lead investigators to Operation Outcome.
-Byer orders Outcome to be completely shut down and all of the agents and participating doctors killed to protect the secrecy of other clandestine programs.
+Colonel Eric Byer is tasked with containing the fallout from CIA Deputy Director Pamela Landy's exposure of Operations Treadstone and Blackbriar.
+(Note: As depicted in The Bourne Ultimatum (2007)) He and his team find several online videos in which Treadstone and Outcome medical directors Albert Hirsch and Dan Hillcott appeared together; if discovered, the videos could lead investigators to discover Operation Outcome.
+Byer orders Outcome to be shut down and its agents and doctors killed to protect the secrecy of other clandestine programs.

 Byer deploys an armed drone to eliminate Cross and Number Three.
-Number Three is killed when a missile from the drone destroys the cabin, but Cross – who was outdoors when the drone struck – survives.
+Number Three is killed, but Cross survives.
 He shoots down the drone with a rifle and removes a subdermal tracking implant from his hip.
 He traps an aggressive wolf and forces it to swallow his tracker.
 Another drone targets the tracker and kills the wolf, leading Byer's team to conclude that Cross was killed.
 At Sterisyn Morlanta, the pharmaceutical company supporting Outcome, researcher Dr. Donald Foite seemingly snaps and methodically shoots down Hillcott and his colleagues who have been working on Outcome.
 After being cornered by guards, Foite shoots himself, leaving Dr. Marta Shearing as the program's sole surviving scientist.